delvingdeep/CppND-practice/4_concurrency/2_passing_data_between_threads/README.md

-#### Thread : Promise and Future
+### Thread : Promise and Future

-The method for passing data to a thread during thread construction relies mainly on following two types:
+The method for passing data to a thread during thread construction can be done in two ways:
-Passing arguments using
 - Variadic template
 - Lamdba (arguments are captured by value or reference)